Eklavya42/food-101-challenge/Readme.md

 -   [Kaggle Food-101-Challenge Part-2](https://jovian.ml/outlink?url=https%3A%2F%2Fwww.kaggle.com%2Feklavya18%2Ffood-101-challenge-part2)
 -   [Kaggle Food-101-Challenge Part-3](https://jovian.ml/outlink?url=https%3A%2F%2Fwww.kaggle.com%2Feklavyachopra%2Ffood-101-challenge-part3)

-This notebook is the merged part of the above notebooks so that the work is organised.
+The notebook in this repository is the merged part of the above notebooks so that the work is organised.

 ---